v-rgrace/Viva/Viva/glint/setup/change-live-survey.md

 > [!IMPORTANT]
 > All survey participants must be made aware of the opportunity to retake a survey if a question is changed while the survey is live.
+> <br>
 > They must also understand that if they retake a survey, their original answers are replaced.

 **You are responsible to notify participants about any change and provide instructions on how to do so.
 Survey retake access:**
--	Survey takers can use the link from their original survey invitation email
+-	Survey takers can use the link from their original survey invitation email to retake their survey.
 -	[Use this guidance to resend survey invites](/viva/glint/communicate/support-survey-participants#resend-survey-invites)

-For participants who haven't started the survey, the survey is automatically updated with the new version of all questions and no notification is required.
+For participants who haven't started the survey, the survey automatically updates with the new version of all items and no notification is required.

 #### Confirm edits